nic-starke/nsmp/doc/NSMP - Protocol Description.md

 # Nic's Simple (Serial) Messaging Protocol

 A simple extended star-topology serial messaging protocol designed for constrained systems (embedded).
 In peer-to-peer connections no broker is used.
-When more than 2 peers are detected in the network then a broker is assigned.
+When more than 2 peers are detected in the network then a broker is elected.

 ## Features / Spec